Citigroup (C) Last Update 4/15/26

 Below are key drivers of Citigroup's value that present opportunities for upside or downside to the current Trefis price estimate:

-For additional details, select a driver above or a division from the interactive Trefis split for Citigroup at the top of the page.
+For additional details, select a division from the interactive Trefis split for Citigroup at the top of the page.

 BUSINESS SUMMARY